Jothin-kumar/jothin.tech-slides/README.md

     ".": ["0", "5", "init", "6"]
 }
 ```
 The `"."` parameter should contain value as a list of strings.
-The order of pinned slides is the same as the order of the list.
+The order of pinned slides is the same as the order of the list

 # Search